Sample11a: Module communication: Method call C++ module to C++ module

-This article describes how TC3 C++ modules could communicate via method calls.
+This article describes how TwinCAT 3 C++ modules could communicate via method calls.
 The method protects the data with a critical section thus the access could be initiated from different contexts / tasks.

 Download

-6. Activate the configuration by clicking on Sample11a: Module communication: C module calls a method of another C module 1:.
+5. Activate the configuration by clicking Sample11a: Module communication: Method call C++ module to C++ module 1:.

 The sample is ready for operation.